laudb/icdapi/README.md

 ### Project Specs

+Project consists of different parts: the main application, database, etc. The application folder can be run individually if needed provided the right environment variables are available.

 - Python 3.9
 - Linux Ubuntu
 - Docker, Dokcer-Compose
 - PostgreSQL
+- .env file

 ## Project can be setup and run in 2 ways: